Cultural Shifts in Restaurant Responses to Diabetes #22

 • It’s crucial for characters with diabetes to display realistic symptoms in shows.

-• Medical advisors should be included in productions to ensure accurate portrayal of health conditions.
+• Medical advisors should be included in productions to ensure an accurate portrayal of health conditions.

 Deborah concludes with a call to action for the entertainment industry, advocating for the inclusion of medical professionals or individuals with firsthand experience in script development.
 She stresses the importance of accurate portrayals not just for entertainment’s sake, but for the potential impact they can have on public understanding and awareness of diabetes.
 With a blend of critique and encouragement, she wraps up the episode with a reminder to support the arts while advocating for accuracy in health representation, leaving listeners with a sense of community and purpose as they navigate the complexities of diabetes and media representation.